Ellen Gabriel

-Ellen Gabriel (born 1959), also known as Katsi'tsakwas, is a Mohawk activist and artist from Kanehsatà:ke Nation – Turtle Clan, known for her involvement as the official spokesperson, chosen by the People of the Longhouse, during the Oka Crisis.
+Ellen Gabriel (born 1959), also known as Katsi'tsakwas, is a Mohawk activist and artist from Kanehsatà:ke Nation (Kanehsatà:ke Quebec, Canada) – Turtle Clan, known for her involvement as the official spokesperson, chosen by the People of the Longhouse, during the Oka Crisis.

 Early life and education

-Ellen Gabriel was born in 1959 in Kanehsatà:ke Nation, Quebec.
+Ellen Gabriel was born in 1959 in Kanehsatà:ke Nation, Quebec, Canada.
 From a young age, she was passionate about art.
 Gabriel grew up during the 1960s and 1970s, witnessing anti-war and women's rights movements, which sparked her interest in activism.

 In May 1990, she received a Bachelor of Fine Arts from Concordia University, majoring in Studio Art.
 In 2021, Gabriel completed a one-year conservatory program in Documentary at the New York Film Academy.

 Career

 Ellen Gabriel began her career as an art teacher at the Kanehsatake Language and Cultural Center.
-From 1992 to 2000, she worked as an illustrator and curriculum developer at the immersion school.
-She taught art to students in grades 1–6 and created educational videos showcasing the traditional Iroquois legends and local stories of the community of Kanehsata:ke for the school's curriculum.
 In 1993, the documentary Kanehsatake: 270 Years of Resistance was released; she was a prominent part of the film.
 Gabriel also worked as a coordinator of the First People’s House at McGill University from 2001 to 2004.

 Following this, Gabriel became the president at Quebec Native Women Inc. (QNW) in Kahnawake, Quebec, from March 2004 to December 2010.
 During this time she was an advocate for Indigenous women's rights, especially in response to policies under the Canadian Indian Act in the form of Bill C-31.
 Her work consisted of presenting issues and concerns regarding the challenges faced by Indigenous women to Parliamentary committees, standing committees, and National Assembly committees.

 Gabriel further participated on the board of the National Aboriginal Health Organization, where workshops were organized regarding how colonization has affected Indigenous peoples, focusing on women.
 During her role as the president of Quebec Native Women Inc., Gabriel connected with other Indigenous and non-Indigenous organizations, such as the Native Women Shelters network, and wrote articles regarding important issues that affect Indigenous peoples.
 She continued her career as a technical consultant at the Kanehsatà:ke Language and Cultural Center, where she has worked since November 2011.
 This position involves strengthening and restoring the Kanien’keha language in her community.

 After completing a diploma at the New York Film Academy in 2021, Gabriel has been a freelance documentarian.
-Her filmmaking is inspired by a variety of topics, such as nature, other artists, and everyday life.
-Her work includes the award-winning documentary When the Pine Needles Fall, which documents the events that started the 78-day standoff between the police and the community during the Oka Crisis in 1990.
+Her work includes the documentary When the Pine Needles Fall, which documents the events that started the 78-day standoff between the police and the community during the Oka Crisis in 1990.

-In 2025, Gabriel released the book "When the Pine Needles Fall".